 From Mahtomedi again, she obtained Bottle Gentian (Gentiana andrewsii); planted more Fireweed and Wild Sensitive Plant [This listing is curious.
-Neither of the two varieties of Wild Sensitive Plant are listed as being located in Minnesota].
+Neither of the two varieties of Wild Sensitive Plant are listed as being located in Minnesota.
+She may have been referring to Partridge Pea (Chamaecrista fasciculata) which is known as Sensitive Pea].
 From the parade ground at Ft.
 Snelling (a prime collecting spot for Eloise) she obtained Jerusalem artichoke (Helianthus tuberosus).

 The summer was fine weather wise.
 Temperatures stayed close to average and there was adequate rainfall, including a 3 3/4 inch rain in mid-July.

 The large assortment of plants shipped from the East Coast that was outlined in her September 4th Garden Log entry certainly occupied a lot of Eloise Butler's time to plant but by September 12th she was already recording additional plantings.